memorax/memorax/README.md

 Contact / Bug Report
 ====================

    Feedback, questions or bug reports should be directed to Carl Leonardsson (carl.leonardsson@it.uu.se).
+Moreover, questions or bug reports related to DUAL and PDUAL abstractions should be directed to Tuan Phong Ngo (tuanphong.ngo@gmail.com).